THE DEVOTED

 Why This Pattern Exists

-A childhood where your value came from being "helpful" or "good" — where being needed was the closest available thing to being loved.
+A childhood where value came from being "helpful" or "good" — where being needed was the closest available thing to being loved.
 Taking on a caretaker role early: the eldest child, the one who held things together while adults could not.
 Cultural or religious messaging that equated selflessness with virtue.
 A parent who sacrificed everything, making depletion synonymous with love.
-For some, people-pleasing is also significantly shaped by a nervous system that learned early that other people’s emotional states were a threat — and that managing those states through giving was the safest available response.

 And it worked.
 Being generous brought approval.
 Sacrifice earned love.
 The pattern embedded itself.

-The DEVOTED + Your Secondary Pattern
+The Devoted + Your Secondary Pattern

 Devoted + Guardian